 Earth’s Edge is a fully licensed and bonded company (Travel Agents Licence No. T.A.
 0711).
 When you book an expedition with us, you do so safe in the knowledge that your money is protected.

-An Earth’s Edge expedition leader accompanies all expeditions.
-Our leaders are highly experienced and skilled in expedition leadership and wilderness first aid.
+An Irish or UK based expedition leader accompanies all expeditions.
+Our leaders are highly experienced and skilled in expedition leadership.
+We also send an expedition doctor on all expeditions to look after all your medical needs.
 Local English-speaking guides work with our expedition leaders to run the expedition.
 Our local guides are highly experienced and very familiar with the expedition route, local history, cultures and customs of the region.
+For more information about our staff please visit our about us page.

 A RAMS (Risk Analysis and Management System) is in place for all expeditions.
 The RAMS covers potential minor and major injuries, environmental risks, political risks and evacuation plans detailing the locations of local hospitals, emergency services and airports.